The Conversational Spotlight Technique: Win People Over Without Saying a Word

 Oh wow, I can’t believe you did that‘, or ‘I’m sorry you went through that, you must be a strong person‘.
 Otherwise, when they’re speaking, nod your head regularly and visibly show them that you’re following.

 Of course, you don’t want to fake it, but practice the skill of social calibration to get on their wavelength, and don’t forget to validate what they’re saying.
-Below is a resource to help you connect with the person you’re speaking with at a deeper, and more congruent level.

-Give your complete undivided attention
+Give your undivided attention

 To be good with people, you must understand that people have to feel good around you.
 People associate the feelings that they have around you, with you.
 So be present with the person, and don’t think about other things.